Densaugeo/uploadserver/README.md

 Thanks to NteRySin for several improvements including mTLS support and refactoring to support use by other modules.

 Thanks to marvinruder for work on the upload progress indicator and theme option.

+Thanks to shuangye for finding an easy way to handle large file uploads.